 69. Wall Units and Mini Breakfast Bars

 You can also fix the half-width wall and base units on the other side of the kitchen to fully utilize the available space.
 And on this same side, you can use the extra space left to fit a mini breakfast bar.
-Instead of chairs, you can use stools to add some extra room in the galley hallway.
+Instead of chairs, you can use stools to add extra room in the galley hallway.

 70. DIY Paint and Artwork